 NEW CUSTOMER SERVICE INITIATIVES AND AMENITIES

-Hospitals today are constructing customer-friendly parking lots and structures that provide easy access, enhanced wayfinding, and optimal security along with other amenities.
+Hospitals are constructing customer-friendly parking lots and structures that provide easy access, enhanced wayfinding, and optimal security along with other amenities.
 Hospitals with dense, urban campuses have been providing valet parking and shuttle services for several decades to facilitate customer access and address security issues.
-However, healthcare organizations are rethinking how they provide customer access, convenience, and amenities in their parking lots and structures.
-New amenities and initiatives include:
+They are also reassessing the overall ambiance and providing new amenities:

 - Parking stalls for carpool vans and recreation vehicles, and charging stations for electric cars.